UFSCar-LaSID/bandits_blind_spot/README_PT-BR.md

 </div>

-# On the Impact of Matrix Factorization-based State Representation in Contextual Bandits Recommendation
+# The Bandit’s Blind Spot: The Critical Role of User State Representation in Recommender Systems

-Repositório oficial do artigo "On the Impact of Matrix Factorization-based State Representation in Contextual Bandits Recommendation", TODO:ondepublicado
+Repositório oficial do artigo "The Bandit’s Blind Spot: The Critical Role of User State Representation in Recommender Systems", publicado na 41th ACM/SIGAPP Symposium On Applied Computing (2026).

 ## Resumo